yoonsikp/family.md/etoh.md

 - Add B-complex multivitamin and folic acid (vitamin B9)

 ## Acute Alcohol Poisoning
 Assess for hypotension and respiratory depression, provide supportive care.
-Check EtOH levels, glucose, extended electrolytes, VBG, anion gap and ketones.
+Check ethanol levels, glucose, extended lytes, VBG, anion gap and ketones.
-- Anion-gap metabolic acidosis: possible methanol or ethylene glycol ingestion
+- (+) anion-gap, (+) acidosis, (-) ketones: possible methanol or ethylene glycol ingestion
-- Ketosis without acidosis: possible isopropyl alcohol ingestion.
+- (-) anion-gap, (-) acidosis, (+) ketones: possible isopropyl alcohol ingestion.
-- Alcoholic Ketoacidosis: in long-term drinkers, treat with IVF and IV dextrose
+- (+) anion-gap, (+) acidosis, (+) ketones, (-) hyperglycemic: alcoholic ketoacidosis, treat with IVF and IV dextrose

-Altered mental status may warrant a urine drug screen and CT head imaging.
+Altered mental status may warrant a drug screen and CT head imaging.
 Ingestion of alcohol with benzodiazepines is dangerous, Flumazenil can be considered, but it may cause seizures and withdrawal symptoms.
 Watch for refeeding syndrome.

 ## Alcoholic liver disease
 The complications of overconsumption of alcohol include fatty liver disease, alcoholic hepatitis, and cirrhosis.
 Alcoholic steatohepatitis (ASH) is a severe form of fatty liver accompanied by inflammation.
 Fatty liver can be reversible, however cirrhosis is a permanent fibrotic process.
 Monitor liver enzymes (AST, ALT, GGT) which provide a marker of liver inflammation.
 AST > ALT with increased MCV indicates alcoholic liver disease.
 Obtain imaging to help stage liver disease.
 Decreasing caloric intake, and zinc supplementation may help reduce liver injury.
 Refer to heaptology for moderate to severe hepatic steatosis.